 If we have a required document, it will be listed as "Received," missing documents will be listed as "Awaiting."

-If your inquiry did not solve the problem, send us an email at email@example.com to inquire about your missing document.
+If you contacted the source and they were not able to resolve your issue, send us an email at email@example.com to inquire about your missing document.
 Include in your email:

 Your full name